-PROPOSAL FOR THE COMPANY'S ANNUAL GENERAL MEETING 2022 - BOARD OF DIRECTORS' PROPOSAL FOR REMUNERATION GUIDELINES FOR SENIOR EXECUTIVES
+PROPOSAL FOR THE COMPANY'S ANNUAL GENERAL MEETING 2023 - BOARD OF DIRECTORS' PROPOSAL FOR REMUNERATION GUIDELINES FOR SENIOR EXECUTIVES

 The Board proposes that the Annual General Meeting decide on the following guidelines for remuneration to senior executives.
-"Senior executives" refer to the CEO, Deputy CEO & Senior Vice President R&D, Senior Director Regulatory Affairs, Vice President Finance and Chief Medical Officer.
+"Senior executives" refer to the CEO, Vice President Pharmaceutical Innovation Development, Senior Director Regulatory Affairs, Vice President Finance, Head of Supply and Chief Medical Officer.
 The guidelines also apply to board members to the extent they receive remuneration outside the scope of their Board assignment.
-The guidelines are applicable to remuneration agreed, and amendments to remuneration already agreed after adoption of the guidelines by the Annual General Meeting 2022.
+The guidelines are applicable to remuneration agreed, and amendments to remuneration already agreed after adoption of the guidelines by the Annual General Meeting 2023.
 These guidelines do not apply to any remuneration that is decided on or approved by the general meeting.